3 Kansas City officers shot while executing search warrant

 The chief said no one was immediately taken into custody and it wasn’t immediately clear whether more than one person in the home fired shots.

-The Independence Police Department took over the law enforcement response at the home, Graves said, and the Missouri Highway Patrol was expected to investigate the shooting.
+The Independence Police Department took over the law enforcement response at the home Tuesday night, Graves said.

+The Missouri Highway Patrol said on Twitter early Wednesday that it was relieving the Independence department after providing assistance overnight.
+The Highway Patrol said the standoff was continuing as of 6:30 a.m.
+Wednesday.

-The Jackson County Drug Task Force had requested assistance from Kansas City police to serve the search warrant, the Highway Patrol tweeted.
+The Jackson County Drug Task Force had requested assistance from Kansas City police to serve the search warrant, the Highway Patrol tweeted earlier.

 The officers had announced that they were police before trying to enter the home, Graves said.